 The last place on Portuguese grounds is Vila Real de St Antonio.
 A busy little town, where a lot of tourists come for a visit during their overwintering in neighboring villages, but also popular by Spanish daily visitors, who are often interested in the Portuguese textiles, which are sold in many stores.

-The last couple of days I have been busy with organizing my trip to Spain in February.
+The last couple of days I have been busy organizing my trip to Spain in February.
 As there is no opportunity for a house sit in Andalusia, I decided to rent a place in Nerja.
 It would have been better to get a place centrally located in Andalusia, as I would like to discover places like Granada, Jaen, Cordoba, Ronda and Malaga, but it seems that it can be very cold inland, so I better choose a place closer to the sea.
-In Nerja I rented an apartment for two weeks.
-I made sure that there is heating, as I have been very cold for the last two months!
-Also, I got connected with a Dutch lady, who lives close to Denia in the countryside and she offered me to join her in her beautiful house, for a week or two.
-She has three dogs, from which one is half paralyzed and I can help her out with the dogs, while experiencing her daily life in Spain.
-So now everything is arranged for the next month, I can make my last trips in Portugal and relax a bit more.
+I rent an apartment for two weeks in Nerja and make sure that there is heating, as I have been very cold for the last two months!
+Also, I got connected with a Dutch lady, who lives close to Denia in the countryside.
+She offered me to join her for a week or two, in her beautiful house.
+She has three dogs and one is half paralyzed.
+I can help her out with the dogs, while experiencing her daily life in Spain.
+Now everything is arranged for the next month.

 Now I am off from Faro airport to Monchique, in the mountains.
 Again it is a gorgeous day; good for pictures!
 My first stop is at Caldas de Monchique, now a desolated place, but probably in the season and weekends full of visitors.
 There are some apartments, a hotel, a wine shop and gift store (both open), but nowhere a place where they offer coffee!
 I visit the Spa hotel, which will open up again end of February and with nice packages of 113 euro, which includes a weekend for one person, including the spa, the use of a swimming pool, two overnight stays, a dinner, drinks etc. Not bad at all!
 I walk down the hill and see the water factory, but I can’t find the “Caldas”…..